🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 Terraform for each indexing issues

-Terraform’s for_each meta-argument is a powerful tool for dynamically managing resources, allowing us to iterate over a map or set of values.
+Terraform’s for_each meta-argument is a powerful tool for dynamically managing resources.
+It allows us to iterate over a map or set of values.

 Additionally, modifications to the map or set used with for_each can trigger resource re-creation, which might lead to unexpected changes in the infrastructure.